Top 5 Dry Winter Garden Care Tips

 Here are my Top 5 Tasks I recommend you undertake this month.

-1. Winter Watering - The SF Ski Basin is getting some snow this winter, but down here at 7,000 ft elevation here in town and the surrounding areas, we need to continue to water our gardens and recent transplants.
+1. Winter Watering - The Santa Fe Ski Basin is getting some snow this winter, but down here at 7,000 ft elevation here in town and the surrounding areas, we need to continue to water our gardens and recent transplants.
 Don't turn on your drip systems and sprinklers as the freezing temperatures will damage them.
 Instead, use a sprinkler and hose to water when day temperatures are at least 45° F.

 Set a timer and move the water every 30 to 45 minutes or longer so the ground gets good and damp.
 Any transplants in the ground 2 years or less must be watered every 2 to 4 weeks depending on how much sun hits the planting sites; the more sun the more frequent the watering.
 Be sure to disconnect the hose from the faucet and drain the hose after each day's use.